dchacke/epstein-flight-map/README.md

 ## Contributions

 Contributions to improve visualization, usability, or documentation are welcome.
 Run a web server, then open `index.html` in a modern browser.

+## Credit

+I vibe coded this project using Grok and ChatGPT.

+Data is sourced from https://ia801606.us.archive.org/30/items/epstein-flight-logs-unredacted_202304/EPSTEIN%20FLIGHT%20LOGS%20UNREDACTED.pdf

+I then normalized the data.
+It looks like it’s the result of optical character recognition, so it contains some mistakes.
+I corrected wrong names and airport codes by hand.
+Diff epstein_flights.json and epstein_flights_normalized.json to see the changes I made.